HLTech/SqlEventStore4J/README.md

 ### Migrate database

-Add those [scripts](https://github.com/HLTech/SqlEventStore4J/tree/main/src/test/resources/db/migration) to your database migration tool.
+Use those [scripts](https://github.com/HLTech/SqlEventStore4J/tree/main/src/test/resources/db/migration) to create required tables in you database.

 ## How to use it <a name="HowToUseIt"></a>